Stranding Response

 • Your location (address, GPS, or waterway marker)

-• Are the animals alive, dead, in distress, or injured?
+• If the animals alive, dead, in distress, or injured

-• Please do not push the animal out if it is on shore.
+• Do not push the animal out into water if it is found on shore.

-• Please remain calm and keep a safe distance from the animal.
+• Remain calm and keep a safe distance from the animal.

-• Please take photos and videos to share with the stranding responders.
+• Take photos and videos to share with the stranding responders.

-• Please stay in the area, if asked to do so.
+• Stay in the area, if asked to do so.

 • Please be aware that it is illegal to touch, harass, or in any way influence the behavior of a marine animal.

-Please follow these easy guidelines, listed by NOAA, to safely view wildlife
+Please follow these easy guidelines, listed by NOAA, to safely view marine wildlife:

-2. View any marine mammal from at least 50 yards away
+• View marine mammals from at least 50 yards away

 Find Out More